prebid/prebid.github.io/dev-docs/modules/gppControl_usnat.md

 ## Overview

 This consent management control module is designed to support the Global Privacy Platform section 7 string, usnat. ([GPP](https://iabtechlab.com/gpp/)) The usnat string is intended to unify various state laws into a single privacy string, with participants' behavior governed by the ([MSPA](https://www.iabprivacy.com/#)).
 It is intended to complement, not replace, the GPP consent management module, which gathers GPP consent strings and makes them available to vendor integrations.
 It also works with statically provided GPP section 7 strings.
 The goal is to gather sensible and conservative [activity control](/dev-docs/dev-docs/activity-controls.html) for elements of Prebid.js given various expressions of the [usnat consent string](https://github.com/InteractiveAdvertisingBureau/Global-Privacy-Platform/blob/main/Sections/US-National/IAB%20Privacy%E2%80%99s%20National%20Privacy%20Technical%20Specification.md).

+This module does not support any other GPP section id or local GPP api.
+Default controls for each section will be added as the section list grows and publishers request support.
+In order to control activities in a section without a control module, publishers can express their controls directly in the syntax of the [activity control infrastructure](/dev-docs/dev-docs/activity-controls.html).

 {: .alert.alert-warning :}
 Prebid functionality created to address regulatory requirements does not replace each party's responsibility to determine its own legal obligations and comply with all applicable laws.